 In this example, the rule applies when the configured conditions happen five times every three hours.

 Note: This is a required field; if you do not fill this field, the Save button remains inactive.

 Note: If the field is related to the name of a country, you should use the country code defined by the ISO 3166.

 The alarm rule has been created.
-You can see it from SETTINGS > RULES, see Orchestration Rules for further information.
+You can see it from Settings > Rules.
+See Orchestration Rules for more information.